 Fellows have a responsibility of overseeing resident rounds on Head and Neck Service inpatients, and interact with APRNs on Head and Neck Service to facilitate inpatient care.
 Fellows facilitate inpatient consultations as an independent provider, see patients in the clinics, help in the management of immediate needs of the service such as tracheotomies and perform lower acuity procedures under minimal or no supervision.

 Fellows participate in call activities assigned by the Department of Otolaryngology – Head and Neck Surgery.
-Call coverage will not exceed four weeks.

 Fellows have an academic and research requirement, including outcomes research, presentation(s) at national meetings, and submission of manuscript(s) for publication.
 Funds may be available to cover most, if not all, of the cost incurred during travel to meetings and/or educational conferences.